kisp-nus/AnvilHDL-Experiments/README.md

-# AnvilHDL Evaluation Artifacts
+# AnvilHDL Evaluation Artefacts

 This repository contains the experimental artefacts for evaluating [Anvil](https://github.com/jasonyu1996/anvil), organised into eight distinct experiments that demonstrate the functionality and correctness of designs written in Anvil compared to their SystemVerilog counterparts.

-## Artifacts Overview
+## Artefacts Overview

 1. **FIFO Queue**
 2. **Spill Register**